aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     **Validate Association and clean-up**

     Back in the workload account and assuming its IAM role, validate the association using the below command.
-You should see two VPCs attache.
-The local vpc and the shared vpc.
+You should see two VPCs attached.
+The local VPC and the shared VPC.

     ```bash
     aws route53 get-hosted-zone --id <ZONE_ID>